-While Christian Acres Youth Center does not formally investigate allegations that meet the criteria of abuse, neglect, or criminal allegations, policy 17.3.2 Chapter 17 (Training and Education - Specialized Training: Investigations) requires that an informal/administrative investigation on all allegations is conducted at the completion of any formal investigation conducted by an outside agency.
+Auditor Overall Determination: Meets Standard Auditor Discussion While Christian Acres Youth Center does not perform criminal investigations, policy requires that an informal/administrative investigation on all allegations is conducted in conjunction with or at the completion of any formal investigation conducted by an outside agency.
 The PREA Coordinator is the only person at the facility who has had the required training to conduct specialized investigations and is the sole person responsible for completing the administrative/informal investigations related to sexual harassment and sexual abuse.
 The agency maintains documentation of the PREA Coordinator's completion of specialized training.
 Formal investigations are completed by Madison Parish Sheriff's Office.

-- Christian Acres Youth Center, Inc. Policy 17.3.2 - Christian Acres Youth Center Pre-Audit Questionnaire - Cooperative Agreement between Christian Acres Youth Center and Madison Parish Sheriff's Office - Auditor Review of Training Certificate - Interview with PREA Coordinator

-Auditor Overall Determination: Meets Standard Auditor Discussion Policy 7.3.3 Chapter 17 (Training and Education - Specialized Training: Medical and Mental Health) addresses compliance with this this standard.
-While medical staff assigned to the facility do not conduct forensic examinations, the facility transports youth requiring forensic examinations to Madison Parish Hospital where forensic exams may be conducted.
+- Christian Acres Youth Center, Inc. Policy 17.3.2 - Christian Acres Youth Center Pre-Audit Questionnaire - Cooperative Agreement between Christian Acres Youth Center and Madison Parish Sheriff's Office - Auditor Review of Training Certificate - Interview with PREA Coordinator assigned to the facility do not conduct forensic examinations, the facility transports youth requiring forensic examinations to Madison Parish Hospital where forensic exams may be conducted.
 As required by policy 17.3.3, in addition to orientation and training relevant to their positions, all medical and mental health staff are required to receive PREA training.
-100% (12 total) of medical and mental health staff have been trained as required by agency policy.
+100% (14 total) of medical and mental health staff have been trained as required by agency policy.
 The documentation of all training is maintained by the facility.
-Evidence relied upon to make auditor determination: